 In order to study the canonical narrative schema in detail, we must first present it in summary1.
 The canonical narrative schema (CNS) uses logical, temporal and semantic criteria to arrange the elements of an action (which may or may not be represented as narrative programs (NPs)) into a structure consisting of five components: (1) The action, which is broken down into two components itself: (2) competence (which includes the necessary prerequisites of the action: wanting-to-do, having-to-do, knowing-how-to-do, and being-able-to-do) and (3) performance (which is the actual realization of the action); (4) manipulation (the component concerned specifically with wanting-to-do and having-to-do); and (5) sanction (which includes evaluating the action and assigning the retribution it entails (reward or punishment).
-As a group, the components of the CNS constitute what might be called a comprehensive action; however, each individual component can itself be seen as an action (or an array of actions) and is amenable as such to description using the CNS.
-The CNS is "canonical" in that it adequately accounts for the general organization of action of a large number and variety of semiotic acts on various scales (as far as texts go, anything from a paragraph to a monumental work).
+As a group, the component can itself be seen as an action (or an array of actions) and is amenable as such to description using the CNS.
+The CNS is "canonical" in that it adequately accounts for the general organization of a large number and variety of semiotic acts on various scales (as far as texts go, anything from a paragraph to a monumental work).